-3. TORNADO CASES
+4. TORNADO CASES

 Radar data for 31 confirmed tornadoes were used to examine the effects of tornado strength and range on LLSD shear signatures.
 These tornadoes encompassed a variety of geographical regions and convective modes.
 Tables 1 and 2 summarize the locations and strengths of the tornadoes used in the study.
-The distribution was heavily weighted toward weaker tornadoes (EF0 and EF1), since it is likely that the shear signatures of these tornadoes are strongly affected by range.
+The distribution was heavily weighted toward weaker tornadoes (EF0 and EF1), since it's likely that the shear signatures of these tornadoes are strongly affected by range.
 In addition, weak tornadoes tend to occur more frequently, while EF4 and EF5 tornadoes are exceedingly rare (e.g., Trapp et al. 2005).
 Thus, the tornadoes selected for the study roughly represent the climatological distribution of tornadic intensity.

-3.1.
+4.1.
 Extracting Shear Values

 Tornadoes were analyzed using Doppler radar data from the nearest WSR-88D radar for each case.
+Two tornadoes from the 10 February 2009 Oklahoma case were also tracked using PAR data.
 Paths were determined by tracking regions of maximum LLSD shear, using ground truth reports for guidance where available.
-For each volume scan and elevation angle, an algorithm searched for the maximum LLSD shear value within a 5-km radius of a user-specified point.
+For each volume scan and elevation angle, an algorithm searched for the maximum LLSD shear value within a 5 km radius of a user-specified point.
 To allow for a possible increase in circulation size with height, the search radius was expanded to 7.5 km at upper levels.

-Tornadoes were tracked from roughly 10 min before the first damage report to ten minutes after the last damage report.
+Tornadoes were tracked from roughly ten minutes before the first damage report to ten minutes after the last damage report.
 The maximum LLSD shear value for each volume scan was defined as the maximum shear value that was measured below 3 km while confirmed tornado damage was occurring.
 For tornadoes at far ranges, values from the 0.5° elevation angle were used.
-The "precursor" LLSD shear value was defined as the lowest maximum LLSD shear value that occurred in the 10 min prior to tornado damage reports.
+The "precursor" LLSD shear value was defined as the lowest maximum LLSD shear value that occurred in the ten minutes prior to tornado damage reports.
 This precursor value could potentially serve as a shear threshold for a circulation detection algorithm.

-3.2.
+4.2.
 Distribution of Shear Values

-Fig. 1 shows the normalized frequency of maximum and precursor shear values for the data set.
+Fig. 4 shows the normalized frequency of maximum and precursor shear values for the data set.
 The number of tornadoes in each shear bin was normalized by the total number of tornadoes used for the histogram.
-Figs. 1c and d show the LLSD shear frequencies separated by tornado range from the radar.
+Fig. 4c and d show the frequencies separated by range from the radar.

 Both the maximum and the precursor shear values display a Gaussian-like distribution, with the majority of tornadoes producing intermediate shear values and a few tornadoes producing low and high shear values.
 When separated by range, the histograms reveal a potential range bias.
 The shear values at closer ranges tend to be higher than the shear values at far ranges.
 Since the percentage of weak tornadoes in the study at each range interval is roughly the same (see Table 2), it's likely that shear degradation with range is primarily responsible for the discrepancies in the histograms.
-This difference is even more evident for the shear precursor values (Fig. 1d).
+This difference is even more evident for the shear precursor values (Fig. 4d).

-Histograms for EF0 and EF1 tornadoes reveal significant overlap in the shear values for the weakest tornadoes (Figs. 1e and f).
+Histograms for EF0 and EF1 tornadoes reveal significant overlap in the shear values for the weakest tornadoes (Figs. 4e and f).
 This overlap could be an issue for a forecaster or radar operator trying to estimate tornado strength from LLSD shear data.
 An EF1 tornado could produce significantly more damage than an EF0 tornado, and hypothetically should have a correspondingly higher LLSD shear value.
-Ideally, LLSD shear magnitude would increase with increasing tornado strength, but this is not the case when the shear signature has been affected by range and other radardependent parameters.
+Ideally, LLSD shear magnitude would increase with increasing tornado strength, but this is not the case when the shear signature has been affected by range and other radar-dependent parameters.